Aerial view of wildfire

 California, Nevada, Utah, Washington, Oregon, Idaho, United States,

-ALERTWildfire uses a network of Axis PTZ cameras to track wildfire outbreaks,
+ALERTWildfire uses a network of Axis PTZ cameras to track wildfire outbreaks, pinpoint ignition sites, monitor conflagrations, and inform incident command decisions on deploying resources and initiating evacuations.

 Automating fire spotting